 5.2.1 Site conditions; overhead hazards; Blocking material (the size, amount, condition and method of stacking the blocking must be sufficient to sustain the loads and maintain stability); Proper location of blocking; Verifying assist crane loads; Boom and jib pick points; Center of gravity; Identify and barricade off areas where people have the potential to be struck by counterweights; and wind speed and weather; Stability upon pin removal; Snagging; Boom hoist brake failure; Loss of backward stability; weight of components; Components and configuration; Shipping pins.

-A Pre-task meeting will be conducted with all personnel involved prior to every assembly/disassembly operation that includes their tasks, hazards associated and controls for those hazards.
-Before a new crew member takes on a different task or when adding new personnel during the operations a new PTP meeting must be conducted.
+A Pre-lift meeting will be conducted with all personnel involved prior to every assembly/disassembly operation that includes their tasks, hazards associated and controls for those hazards.
+Before a new crew member takes on a different task or when adding new personnel during the operations a new Pre-lift meeting must be conducted.

 Crane will be set up on firm and stable ground and level within 1 degree.